JestonBlu/magicmirror/pages/_pages/configuration.markdown

 The volumes on the host (~/magicmirror/mounts/*) are created at first start from the docker daemon with userid=0 (root), so we have to correct the permissions so the container can access the volumes.
 This is done by a init container which is started before the mm container.

-If you don't want or need this behavior you can remove the init container from the `compose.yaml` file.
+If you don't want or need this behavior you can remove the init container by setting `MM_INIT="no_init"` in the `.env` file.

 The container has no root permissions and no `sudo` installed, so if you need such permissions you can add `user: root` to the `compose.yaml` file.